 IEO hard cap refers to the maximum amount of capital that the project aims to gather.
-Most startups set up hard cap pretty high and these caps are rarely reached.
+Most startups set up hard caps pretty high and these caps are rarely reached.

 Any startup that reaches its hard cap quickly is usually a high-potential project expected to give high profits and any project which fails to gather funds up to its hard cap is seen as a red flag for its investors.

-Hard cap is directly related to supply and demand factor.
+The hard cap is directly related to the supply and demand factors.